Skip to content

 Answer: Kyniska of Sparta.
 Chariot racing, around 396 BCE.

-Ancient Olympic rules stated that the owner of the winning horses, not the rider, was crowned Olympic champion.
-Married women were banned from even watching the Games (with punishment by being thrown off Mount Typaion if caught).
-Kyniska found the loophole, she owned the chariot.
+Ancient rules crowned the owner of the winning horses, not the driver.
+Married women were barred from even watching the Games.
+Kyniska found the loophole: she owned the chariot.

 93. What was the punishment for a married woman caught watching the ancient Games?
 (Hard)

-Answer: Being thrown off the side of a mountain.
-Specifically Mount Typaion, near Olympia.
+Answer: Being thrown from Mount Typaion, near Olympia.

 Answer: Pierre de Coubertin.
-Co-founded the International Olympic Committee in 1894; first modern Games held Athens 1896.
+He co-founded the International Olympic Committee in 1894; the first modern Games followed in Athens in 1896.

 95. When were the Olympic rings designed?
 (Medium)